lipiji/PG_BOW_DEMO/ReadMe.txt

 ========================================================================

+Use:
+1, follow labes/readme to prepare data
+2, go to libsvm/: make
-Just modify the ini.m: rootpath=your demo path, and then run main.m.
+3, modify ini.m: rootpath=your demo path, and then run main.m.

 The BOW and Dictionary is in the dir:/data/global, size of BOW_sift.mat is (DictionarySize * #images).
 Size of dictionary.mat is (DictionarySize *  dim of features).spatial_pyramid.mat is the Spatial Pyramid BoW.